Aditya1x-bit/first_bootstrap_project_Bizland_copy/README.md

 # first_bootstrap_project_Bizland_copy
-This is a clone of on of the Bizland sample sites in pure Bootstrap, CSS and Javascript, created by me.
+This is a clone of one of the Bizland sample sites in pure Bootstrap, CSS and Javascript, created by me.